Government of Puducherry: Executive

 Like in other Indian states, the Executive arm of the state is responsible for the day-to-day management of the state.
 It consists of the Governor, the Chief Minister and the Council of Ministers.
 The Chief Minister and the council of ministers also have been appointed by the governor.
 Governor summons prorogues and dissolves the legislature.
 He can close the legislative assembly on the recommendations by the Chief Minister.
 Judiciary has been separated from the executive in Pondicherry like other Indian states.

 Chief Minister

-The executive authority is headed by the Chief Minister of Pondicherry, who is the de facto head of the territory and is vested with most of the executive powers; the Legislative Assembly's majority party leader is appointed to this position by the President.
+The executive authority is headed by the Chief Minister of Puducherry, who is the de facto head of the territory and is vested with most of the executive powers; the Legislative Assembly's majority party leader is appointed to this position by the Lieutenant Governor of Puducherry.
 Generally, the winning party decides the chief minister.
 In many cases, the party focuses a chief ministerial candidate during the election.